JinJis/aws-route53-dns-resolver-demo/README.rst

-[SA Launch Team 5] AWS Route53 DNS Resolver Demo for
+[SA Launch] Team 5 - Extending DNS into AWS VPC
 =======================

 Overview
 ----------

-TODO
+* Django backend server runs at IDC (on-premise) network and connects to RDS by resolving its service name.